CameronCSS/PersonalProjects/README.md

-# Projects Portfolio Index
+# Portfolio Index
 This repository holds all of my Personal projects I am currently working on or have already completed.

 **Projects will be binned into Three categories. _(As I bulild out this repository the data may change)_**

 ----
-# SQL Projects/Practice
+# SQL Projects / Queries
 <details open>
 <summary>Projects</summary>
 <a href="https://github.com/CameronCSS/SQL-Projects/tree/main/8%20Week%20SQL%20Challenge%20%23%201" target="new">8 Week SQL Challenge # 1</a>